 Financial - The Trustees consider variability of investment returns on our portfolio as the most critical risk and in response to that, the Trust has a formal "Investment Policy Statement" (IPS) with our Investment Managers with which we review the basis of how our investment portfolio is being managed with due consideration to the Trust's aims and objectives.
-The IPS is reviewed by Trustees every three years and is next due for updating in August 2017.
-Trustees also formally consider the annual target income level; the performance benchmarks used and the level of risk that Trustees are prepared to accept in terms of our managed investment portfolio.
+The IPS is reviewed by Trustees every three years and was formally reviewed in August 2017.
+Trustees also formally consider the annual target income level, and this year increased the target to £92,000 per annum; the performance benchmarks used and the level of risk that Trustees are prepared to accept in terms of our managed investment portfolio.
 Trustees regularly take professional advice from their investment advisers regarding the market outlook, investment trends and yield and the prospects for future capital growth.
 Brewin Dolphin Ltd manages the Trust's investment portfolio.